Why Use External Storage

 Resilience Susceptible to vibrations No moving parts SSDs are much safer to install in external storage

-Energy Use 6-15W 2-5W SSD much more energy efficient
+Energy Use 6-15W 2-5W SSDs are much more energy efficient

 Noise 20-40dB Silent No noise from SSD